onkarbhojane/SmartLearnAI/README.md

 ### 🎉 Success!

-Open your browser and navigate to `http://localhost:5173` to see SmartRevision in action!
+Open your browser and navigate to `http://localhost:5173` to see smartLearnAI in action!

 ---